Clinical-Genomics/scout/docs/user-guide/pages.md

 This is the first page a you see after logging in.
 Notice your first name in the upper right corner.
 You can also access the list of institutes you belong to.

 ### Institute selection
 Users can belong to multiple institutes.
 Each institutes defines what cases can be viewed by the user.
-If you only belong to a single institute you will be redirected automatically to "Cases".
+If you only belong to a single institute you will be redirected automatically to [Cases](cases.md).

-% Refer to cases.md here
-% Refer to variants.md
+### Cases page

+An overview of the [cases](cases.md) that belongs to an institute and status for the cases.

+### Variants page

+A list of the [variants](variants.md) with some relevant information

+### Detailed variant page

+When choosing a [variant](variants.md) the detailed variant information is displayed

+### Gene Panels

+Page to investigate and manipulating [gene panels](panels.md).